wsbrito/I2A2/README.md

-# I2A2
+# STUDIES
-My personal repository for media about my I2A2 2020 participation.
+My personal repository to share projects that I use to learn and parctice many I.T. stufs.
+From software development to Data Science.